khasinski/fillparams/README.md

         - more_configs.yml

 fillparams will look for each of those files and a corresponding ``.dist`` file (ex. ``config/database.yml.dist``), go through parameters and ask for the missing ones.
+Check ``fillparams --help`` for more options.

+**Important:** fillparams will ask for parameters that are strings, numbers, arrays, nulls (nils) and booleans.
+For hashes it will go deeper until it finds something to work on.

+For example in file ``database.yml.dist``

+    development:
+        username: dbuser
+        host: localhost
+        fancy_options:
+            - a
+            - b
+            - c

+it will ask for `username`, `host` and `fancy_options`, it **won't** ask for `development` itself as it can go deeper into nested options.

 ## Contributing